 The First National Bank Of Carthage

-The First National Bank Of Carthage in South Dakota printed $107,600 dollars worth of national currency.
-That is a small output.
-National bank notes from here should be scarce.
-This national bank opened in 1916 and stopped printing money in 1924, which equals a 9 year printing period.
-That is obviously a very short period of time.
-During its life, The First National Bank Of Carthage issued 2 different types and denominations of national currency.
+The First National Bank Of Carthage in Missouri printed $1,798,930 dollars worth of national currency.
+Over $1,000,000 face value is a lot of money.
+However, some types and denominations of currency from this bank could still be rare.
+This national bank opened in 1883 and stopped printing money in 1931, which equals a 49 year printing period.
+That is a fairly normal lifespan for a national bank.
+During its life, The First National Bank Of Carthage issued 12 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Carthage was located in Miner County.
-It was assigned charter number 10833.
+For the record, The First National Bank Of Carthage was located in Jasper County.
+It was assigned charter number 3005.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com

-The First National Bank Of Carthage in South Dakota printed 2,152 sheets of $10 1902 blue seal national bank notes.
-Most banks that printed such a small number of blue seal bank notes fall into the rare bank category.
+The First National Bank Of Carthage also printed 14,995 sheets of $10 1902 blue seal national bank notes.
+Once a bank prints more than 10,000 sheets of blue seals it becomes very difficult for those notes to be rare.
 1902 $10 blue seal bank notes all have a portrait of William McKinley on them.
 Values can range from as little as $40 up to over $10,000.
 There really is no trick to know what is rare and what is common by just doing an internet search.
 You really need to work with an expert (like us) in order to determine the value of your specific bank note.
 There are at least ten different factors than can make some 1902 $10 blue seals worth more than others.
 We know exactly what to look for and we would be happy to provide a free appraisal and our best offer.

 1902 $10 Blue Seal National Bank Note